Jorge36/puzzle-solution/README.md

 <h3>Puzzle Solution</h3>

 8-puzzle in Common Lisp using A* algorithm, Conflict linear and manhattan heuristic.
 The application was developed in LispWorks IDE.
+I also used a priority queue to develop the program(https://common-lisp.net/project/cl-heap/)

 The programs save states in node objects and graph object (object oriented paradigm).